gperdrizet/skylines/CAA_artifacts/README.md

 The project was 'completed' and shared via Instagram and Twitter between 2020? and 2020? under the name random_praxis_memory (user: @floraxx on both platforms).

 In 2024, the project was revived in collaboration with Assistant Professor of Fine Art, Laura Perdrizet (University of Mount St. Vincent).
-Professor Perdrizet used the GAN's output to incite critical dialogue about AI and to incorporate machine learning as a creative tool and as a source of art material in her studio art courses.
+Professor Perdrizet used the GANN's output to incite critical dialogue about 'AI' and to incorporate machine learning as a creative tool and as a source of art material in her studio art courses.

 The resulting artworks and analysis are impressive and aspirational, well illustrating the potential for advanced machine learning techniques in human creative endeavors.
 The collaboration is ongoing and preliminary results were presented by Professor Perdrizet at the 2024 College Art Association conference in Chicago, IL.